Rules of Go: Japanese rules

+On the left: the so called bent four in the corner without outside liberties.
+If white plays first, he plays at A and lives unconditonally.
+If it's black's turn, he plays at A, white plays at B and there is a ko fight.
+If white doesn't have enough ko threats, loses the fight and dies.
+On the right: it may seem that the groups are in seki, but white cannot prevent black from forming a bent four in the corner by playing at C. If black removed all ko threats beforehand, the white dies.

 These are rules used in Japan and, with some minor differences, in Korea.
 They are in wide use throughout the West, sometimes known as "territory" rules.
 The scoring is based on territory and captured stones.
 At the end of the game, prisoners are placed in the opponent's territory and players rearrange the board so that territories are easy to count, leaving a visual image resembling the game, which some players find aesthetically pleasing.
 There is no superko (the triple ko leads to an undecided game).
 Suicide is always forbidden.
 Komi is 6.5.

-Disagreements about whether certain groups are alive or dead, and about the counting of territory, are resolved in a notoriously complex manner (see above).
+Disagreements about whether certain groups are alive or dead, and about the counting of territory, are resolved in a notoriously complex manner (see ' above).

 Japanese rules count vacant points in a seki as neutral, even if they are entirely surrounded by stones of a single color.

-World Amateur Go Championship Rules
+World Amateur Go Championship rules

 The rules of the World Amateur Go Championship are based on the Japanese rules, with some differences.
 These rules are sanctioned by the International Go Federation.